$anchor : String

 |

-keyword associates a subschema with the given URI fragment
+The $anchor keyword associates a subschema with the

-the URI of the schema resource.
-Therefore, using this keyword to declare the
+against the URI of the schema resource.
+Therefore, using this keyword to

-same anchor more than once within the same schema resource results in an
+declare the same anchor more than once within the same schema resource results

 Digging Deeper